The Criminal Justice Council presents:

 If an accepted applicant cancels after the cancellation deadline and the space cannot be filled, the individual will be billed for the first night of the hotel stay.

-A Pre-Academy Orientation meeting will be held in Dover approximately two weeks prior to the start date.
+A Pre-Academy Orientation meeting will be held virtually approximately two weeks prior to the start date.
 This meeting will provide an overview of the expectations, any pre-academy assignments, and an opportunity to meet other students and faculty.
-The exact time, and location will be specified in the acceptance letter.
+The exact date, time, and link will be specified to accepted students.

 The DVAA is a residential training, meaning that the event will occur over six days and five nights at the Hyatt Place in Dewey Beach.
 Each accepted student will receive a scholarship that will cover lodging, breakfast, and lunch for the duration of the training.
 Dinners will not be provided, and participants will be responsible for those meals and their transportation to and from the Academy.
 By accepting the invitation to attend, participants must agree to stay all five nights at the selected venue and commit to attending each session in full.
 The housing costs are supported by funding through the U.S. Department of Justice, Office of Justice Programs, Office for Victims of Crime, VOCA-Discretionary Training Grant #2018-V3-GX-0084.
 State funds and agency sponsors will provide meals.